HariSekhon/Knowledge-Base/git.md

 One can make the argument that squash commit merges result in only the good parts going into the trunk and keeping the history much simpler and perhaps atomically viable (although that's what tags are for, homies).
 I can live with that.

+If I had to pick my battles and let my engineers do one or the other, I'd ban rebasing though after my Denmark experience.

 ### Squash Merges Require Force Deleting Branches

 Squash merges make you _"force delete"_ your merged branches because the local git client can't tell that those